testflows/TestFlows-WebSite/source/handbook/index.md

 layout: handbook
 p: /handbook
 title: Handbook
-heading: Your Handbook for Using TestFlows
+heading: Your Handbook for Using The Framework
 icon: fas fa-book pt-5 pb-5
 ---

-# What is TestFlows?
+# What is it?

-[TestFlows] is an open-source software testing framework that can be used for functional, integration, acceptance and unit testing across various teams.
-It is designed to provide complete control of how tests are written and executed by allowing to write tests and define test [flow] explicitely as [Python] code.
+{% testflows %} is an open-source software testing framework that can be used for functional, integration, acceptance and unit testing across various teams.
+It is designed to provide complete control of how tests are written and executed by allowing to write tests and define test [flow](#Flow-is) explicitely as [Python] code.
 It uses [everything is a test] approach with the focus on giving test authors flexibility in writing and running their tests.
 It designed to meet the needs of small QA groups at software startup companies while providing the tools to meet the formalities of the large enterprise QA groups